 Hearings will normally be held at North Yorkshire Police Headquarters, Alverton Court, Crosby Road, Northallerton, North Yorkshire, DL6 1BF

 Misconduct hearings are conducted by a panel of three people.
 They are chaired by a legally qualified chair who is referred to as the Panel Chair and will be joined by a police officer of at least superintendent rank, who has also had no previous dealings with the case, and an independent lay person who has been selected from an approved list held by the Office of the Police and Crime Commissioner.

 The panel will hear the facts of the case and if an officer is found to have committed gross misconduct the possible outcomes are:

 - Final written warning

 - Reduction in rank

 - Dismissal without notice

 Notice will be given of forthcoming misconduct hearings so that those wishing to attend may do so.
-It is North Yorkshire Police’s policy to live stream misconduct hearings to a separate room for members of the public watch.
+It is North Yorkshire Police’s policy to live stream misconduct hearings to a separate room for members of the public to watch.